bus710/resume/README.md

 ### Egnyte - SDE III (Jan 2021 - Present)
 - Worked as a software developer in the Migrations team.
 - Developed Go based cloud services to interact with several types of clients and 3rd party cloud infrastructure platforms.
-Analyzed and enhanced the performance by using various tools like debugger and profiler.
 Evaluated 3rd party packages/services for logging and monitoring.
-Led the TDD (Test Driven Development) culture in the team to improve the cross functional collaborations.
+- Developed cross platform client apps to interact with file sync services.
+Used FFI between high-level GUI apps and low-level Rust shared libraries for versatility.

 ### HP Inc. - SDE II (May 2019 - Jan 2021)
 - Worked as a software developer in the Retails solution team.